Gender Discrimination in Financial Advising: Evidence from the Chinese Market

 Auditors are then sent to various branches of securities firms, where they are served by financial advisors who are also randomly assigned by the firms.
 This randomization of both auditors and advisors enables us to isolate the effect of gender on the financial advice and commission offers provided.

 The audit study is conducted in two rounds.
-Round 1 takes place during a typical bearish market, while Round 2 is conducted during a bearish market influenced by an unexpected positive policy shock.
+Round 1 takes place during a typical bearish market, while Round 2 is conducted during a 'bullish' market influenced by an unexpected positive policy shock.
 This two-round approach allows us to assess how financial advice and commission offers may change in response to shifts in market conditions.

 Additionally, we survey financial advisors to better understand the motivations and factors influencing their behavior.
 These surveys provide valuable insights into the mechanisms driving gender-differentiated financial advice.